aws/aws-sdk-ruby/CODE-GENERATOR-TODO.md

      all docuemntation plugins if possible.

 * Need to decide on versioning scheme for service gems.
 Currently they default to 1.0.0.
-This means `aws-sdk` v2.5.0 will depends on 70+ v1 gems.
+This means `aws-sdk` v2.5.0 (or 3?) will depends on 70+ v1 gems.
 What version should they start at?
 (I'm leaning towards 1.0)

-* Ensure rake handlers:s3 functions (currently blocked by service loading)
+# Improvements (Nice to haves)

+* In aws-sdk-code-generator/helpers.rb the *markdown* method is removing invalid HTML artifacts.
+This should probably happen BEFORE handing it to the code generator.
+Maybe move this into the rake task.